Online Gift Card Scam

 Current SMiShing schemes involve fraudsters calling victims’ cell phones offering to lower the interest rates for credit cards the victims do not even possess.
 If a victim asserts that they do not own the credit card, the caller hangs up.
 These fraudsters call from TRAC cell phones that do not have voicemail, or the phone provides a constant busy signal when called, rendering these calls virtually untraceable.

 Another scam involves fraudsters directing victims, via e-mail, to a spoofed website.
 A spoofed website is a fake site that misleads the victim into providing personal information, which is routed to the scammer’s computer.

 Phishing schemes related to deliveries are also rampant.
 Legitimate delivery service providers neither e-mail shippers regarding scheduled deliveries nor state when a package is intercepted or being temporarily held.
 Consequently, e-mails informing of such delivery issues are phishing scams that can lead to personal information breaches and financial losses.

-In addition, the Internal Revenue Service (IRS) has a search feature on its website that allows consumers to find legitimate, qualified charities to which donations may be tax-deductable.
-For more information, please visit http://www.irs.gov/app/pub-78/.
+In addition, the Internal Revenue Service (IRS) has a search feature on its website that allows consumers to find legitimate, qualified charities to which donations may be tax-deductible.
+For more information, please visit the IRS’s Exempt Organizations Select Check.